stokr-io/stokr-smart-contracts/docs/stokr-contract-specs.md

 ~ at `closingTime`

-A `limitEndTime` that lies either before `openingTime` or after `closingTime` is perfectly valid and makes either never or always limits the token purchase with Ether.
+A `limitEndTime` that lies either before `openingTime` or after `closingTime` is perfectly valid and either never or always limits the individual total amount of tokens bought with Ether.

 ### Between End of Public Sale Phase and Finalization